one-click-studio/node-systray/README.md

 ## Known Issues

-Toggling `hiding` on a menu item with sub menu causes the sub menu to disappear.
+Toggling `hiding` on a menu item with a sub-menu causes the sub-menu to disappear.

 ## License
 MIT